-U.S. Orders Up To A Year-Long Break On Mortgage Payments
+U.S. Orders Up To A Yearlong Break On Mortgage Payments

 Homeowners who have lost income or their jobs because of the coronavirus outbreak are getting some relief.
 Depending on their situation, they should be eligible to have their mortgage payments reduced or suspended for up to 12 months.

 Federal regulators, through the mortgage giants Fannie Mae and Freddie Mac, are ordering lenders to offer homeowners flexibility.
-The move covers about half of all home loans in the country — those guaranteed by Fannie and Freddie.
-But regulators expect the entire mortgage industry will quickly adopt a similar policy.
+The move covers about half of all home loans in the U.S. — those guaranteed by Fannie and Freddie.
+But regulators expect that the entire mortgage industry will quickly adopt a similar policy.

 Under the plan, people who have suffered a loss of income can qualify to make reduced payments or be granted a complete pause in payments.